-Using just a few ingredients you probably have on hand, you can make your own natural, homemade deodorant in no time!
-This homemade deodorant recipe is healthier and budget friendly!
+Using just a few ingredients you most likely have on hand, you can make your own natural, DIY deodorant in literally no time!
+This homemade deodorant recipe is healthier than the store bought version, easy and budget friendly!

 Homemade deodorant recipe

-If you are like me, you probably hate chemicals!
-They practically took over all of the aspects of our lives, we eat and breathe chemicals.
-It’s probably impossible to leave chemicals free but I like to try and limit using those as much as possible.
-I make my own natural cleaning products (you can find the list here), I make my own compost instead of buying it and I stopped using softener in my laundry in favor of vinegar and now I thought I should give this homemade deodorant recipe a try.
+If you are anything like me, you probably hate chemicals in your cosmetic products!
+These practically took over all of the aspects of our lives, we eat and breathe chemicals.
+It’s probably impossible to lead a chemical free life but I like to try and limit their impact as much as possible.
+In addition to making my own homemade deodorant.
+I also like to make natural cleaning products (you can find the list here), my own compost instead of buying it and I stopped using softener in my laundry in favor of vinegar.

 Purification is specifically designed to neutralize odors, making it perfect for this project!